 Preheat oven to 400 F.

 In a medium saucepan, bring the chicken stock to a boil.
-Keep hot over responsible gambling low heat.
+Keep hot over dealer low heat.

 In a large saucepan, melt butter over medium heat.
 Melt the butter and then add the leek and cook, about 3 minutes.
-Stir in the general information rice to coat with the butter.
+Stir in the join now rice to coat with the butter.

 Add the wine and simmer until the liquid has almost evaporated, about 2 minutes.
 Add 1/2 cup of stock and stir until almost completely absorbed, about 2 minutes.
 Continue us poker sites adding the stock, 1/2 cup at a time, stirring constantly and allowing each addition of stock to absorb before adding the next.
 Cook until the rice is tender but still firm to the bite, about 20-25 minutes.
 Stir in lobster pieces to warm through.

 Meanwhile, line a baking sheet with tin foil sprayed poker sites with non-stick cooking spray.
 Arrange the asparagus on the baking sheet and drizzle with 2 teaspoons olive oil and season with salt and pepper.

 When the rice is creamy and has absorbed all of the liquid, remove from the heat.
 Stir in the play poker online Parmesan cheese and season with salt and pepper, to taste.
 Spoon risotto into each of 5 serving bowls.
 Arrange a crab claw and asparagus spears on top of the risotto.
 Yield: 5 servings (about 1 1/3 cup risotto, 1 crab claw, and 4 spears of asparagus).

 Nutrition Information (per serving): 470 calories; 11.6 g. fat; 25 mg. cholesterol; 523 mg. sodium; 48 slot machines online g. carbohydrate; 1.6 g. fiber; 31 g. protein